 - Undue Influence – When a person uses the person’s role, relationship, or power to exploit, or knowingly assist or cause another to exploit, the trust, dependency, or fear of a vulnerable adult, or uses the person’s role, relationship, or power to gain control deceptively over the decision making of the vulnerable adult against the vulnerable adult’s best interest.

-- Vulnerable Adult – A person 60 years of age or older who has the functional, mental or physical inability to care for himself or herself; or an adult 18 years of age or older who has a mental or physical impairment which substantially affects that person’s ability to protect their own interest.
+- Vulnerable Adult – A person 60 years of age or older who has the functional, mental or physical inability to care for himself or herself; or an adult 18 years of age or older who has a mental or physical impairment that substantially affects that person’s ability to protect their own interest.
 Vulnerable adults are unable to provide necessities such as food, shelter, clothing, or medical or other health care; obtain services necessary for health, safety, or welfare; carry out the activities of daily living; manage their own resources; or comprehend the nature and consequences of remaining in a situation of abuse, neglect, or exploitation.
-Vulnerable adults may be harmed or threatened with financial, mental or physical harm by either their own or another individual’s action or inaction, either in their own homes, adult family home, assisted living facilities, etc.
+Vulnerable adults may be harmed or threatened with financial, mental, or physical harm by either their own or another individual’s action or inaction, either in their own homes, adult family home, assisted living facilities, etc.

 - Willful Negligence – Intentional performance of an unreasonable act in disregard of a known risk, that causes harm.
 There is no clear distinction between willful negligence and gross negligence.